 Lender Decisioning Engine

-Enabling lenders to design, manage, and scale their own credit policies
+Enabling lenders to design, manage, and scale their own credit policies.

 Overview

 The Lender Decisioning Engine was designed as a self-serve back-office tool that allows lenders to create, manage, and evolve their own lending policies and decision rules.
-The aim was to shift from a developer-dependent model—where every policy change required engineering support—to a more scalable, product-led approach that empowers lenders with direct control over their decisioning logic.
+The aim was to shift from a developer-dependent model- where every policy change required engineering support - to a more scalable, product-led approach that empowers lenders with direct control over their decisioning logic.
+By bringing policy configuration into the product experience, the platform enabled lenders to respond faster to market changes, test new strategies, and tailor their risk models without operational friction.
+The project was a part of the idea to move the internal developers-dependencies onto the lenders, the same as in Lender Documents Management project.

 My Role